ethanmoffat/EndlessClient/README.md

 <a name="Source" />Building the Source
 ---------------------

 There are a few prerequisites that need to be installed before the source can be built.
-Primary development environment for this project is VS 2013 w/ Update 2 on Win8.1 x64.
+Primary development environment for this project is VS 2013 w/ Update 2 on Win8.1 x64 (recently updated to VS2013 Update 5 on Win10 x64).

 These instructions have been tested in a Virtual Machine running Windows 7 Professional x64 With SP1.